mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 The `partlyconditional` R package provides model fitting procedures to fit partly conditional (PC) risk models.
 These models are often employed in medical contexts where long term follow-up information is available on a patient population along with repeated measures of patient health and other biological markers collected across time.
-Interest lies in predicting patients' risk of a future adverse outcome using longitudinal data collected up until the time of prediction.
+Interest lies in predicting patients' risk of a future adverse outcome using data collected up until the time of prediction.

 In the figure below, the black dotted lines in the left two panels display hypothetical marker values for a single subject collected across 54 months of patient history.
-The right panel shows risk estimated using a PC model for the 'next' 12 months conditional on the observed marker trajectories.
+The dashed line on the right panel shows risk estimated using a PC model for the 'next' 12 months conditional on all of the patient's raw marker trajectory information.
 The left two panels also show 'smoothed' marker trajectories represented by blue lines.
 If markers are suspected to be measured with error, using smoothed marker values instead of raw marker values in a predictive model can improve model performance.
+Risk estimated using a predictive model with smoothed marker values is shown on the right with a solid line.
 Methods in this package allow for marker smoothing using mixed effect models to estimate the ['best unbiased linear predictor' (BLUP)](#blup) for each marker trajectory across time.